mengxiang0811/LuaJIT/examples/README.md

 In the folder `ffi-policy`, I created a very simple policy management library, and called by pure Lua code.

 ##Lua C API example
 In the folder `capi-policy`, I created a very simple policy management library through Lua C APIs, which needs us to maintain a <b>*virtual stack*</b> to exchange data between C and Lua.
+Works with Lua 5.2.0

 ##Useful Online Materials
   * [Lua](http://www.lua.org/)